 Field-hunting tip

-Look in hydrothermal manganese ore deposits country — that is the host setting where eveite typically forms.
+Look in hydrothermal manganese ore deposits country, the host setting where eveite typically forms.
 If you start seeing hausmannite, braunite, hedyphane in float, you are in the right ground.
 Field specimens usually show a equant crystals, crusts, or radiating groups habit, so train your eye for that shape before scanning the outcrop.